-Through the paired exchange program at U of U Hospital, Hansen was able to donate her kidney to a third person in California.
+Through the paired exchange program at University Hospital, Hansen was able to donate her kidney to a third person in California.
 In return Olsen was paired with a kidney from a man in Indiana.
 But Olsen wasn’t the only patient to benefit from the exchange program.
 More than a dozen people across the country were given a new kidney that week.
 Olsen says she has a new connection to the Midwest, “I’m a Hoosier now. “

 Olsen’s kidney transplant was part of a series of transplants that affected so many others.
 “I want people to know there are so many people like me who need a kidney,” said Olsen.
 “You can donate your organs whether you’re alive or dead.”
 Nearly 45 percent of the hospital’s kidney transplants are from living donors.

 With the continuous care from U of U Health doctors like Fuad Shihab, M.D.
 Olsen continues to thrive.
 “My doctor says I’m a poster patient,” said Olsen.
 “Doctors say I’m looking good, nothing to worry about.”
 Through the combination of a stranger’s good heart and the determination of doctors at University Hospital, Olsen was given a new lease on life, while Hansen served as the catalyst for a chain of donations that helped transplant patients nationwide.